Arctic wildlife photo safari

 In addition some years we have had the fantastic visit from a walrus colony outside town.
 Previously they have arrived for their visit around the middle of June.
 Off course this cannot be guaranteed.

-On of our most famous wildlife animals are the Svalbard reindeer.
+On of our most famous wild animals are the Svalbard reindeer.
 You can spot them walking around in town but often they are grazing on the tundra all year around and the open vallys around will provide a fantastic Arctic landscape photography.
 Let’s see how many we can spot.

 We will never be able to gurantee what kind of wildlife we will spot but whenever the sceneray calls for a photograph we will stop.